sap-tutorials/sap-build-apps/tutorials/codejam-04-spa-empty-process/codejam-04-spa-empty-process.md

     >Deploying will take a couple of seconds/minutes depending upon how big your project is and how many artifacts it has.
 Any errors during deployment are displayed in the **Deployment Console** at the bottom of the screen.

-    Once the deployment is successful, the status will change at the top of the page to **Deployed**.
+    Once the deployment is successful, you will see that this release has been deployed, and that it is the active version (since you can have deployed many releases).

     ![Deployment Status](14d_Deployment_Status.png)

-4. OPen your browser tab with he SAP Build lobby.
+4. Go back to the SAP Build lobby, which should be open in one of your browser tabs.

     >Alternatively, you can return to the lobby from your project by clicking the SAP logo in the top-left corner.